Everything you need to know about FIFA 22 - including release date, new gameplay features and how to pre-order

 Who are the FIFA 22 Ultimate Team heroes?

-The full list of FIFA Ultimate Team (FUT) heroes has not yet been released, but EA have teased the line-up by releasing nine initial names to help build the hype around FIFA 22’s autumn release.
+EA have teased the FIFA Ultimate Team heroes line-up by releasing nine initial names to help build the hype around FIFA 22’s autumn release.

 Similarly to the Icons with which seasoned FIFA players will be all too familiar, the FUT hero cards pay tribute to some of the world’s most famous past players and the period and league in which they were playing at the top of their game.